 NF 1 (Neurofibromatosis 1)

-- Café-au-lait spots (light brown patches on the skin).
+- Café-au-lait (‘coffee with milk’) spots (light brown patches on the skin)

-This type is less common, representing about 10% of all neurofibromatosis cases.
-In New Zealand it is estimated that NF 2 affects about 1 in 50,000 people.
-It is caused by a defect on chromosome 22.
-NF 2 may also be called bilateral acoustic neurofibromatosis.
-It is characterised by tumours growing on the auditory nerves, which can affect hearing (acoustic neuroma) and balance.
-NF 2 is usually diagnosed in late adolescence or the early 20’s.
+This type represents about 10% of all neurofibromatosis cases and is estimated to affect one in 25,000 New Zealanders.
+NF 2 is also known as bilateral acoustic neurofibromatosis.
+It is characterised by tumours growing on the auditory nerves, which can affect hearing and balance.
+NF 2 is usually diagnosed in late adolescence or the early 20s.

 Signs and symptoms

 The severity of the condition varies greatly from person to person.
 Some people are barely affected by the condition while others are severely disabled by it.

 Approximately 60% of people with NF 1 will have only relatively mild signs and symptoms.
 The most obvious signs of NF 1 are those that affect the skin — café-au-lait spots, freckling, and neurofibromas of the skin.
 Café-au-lait spots usually measure at least 5mm in diameter in children and can grow to 15mm in diameter in adults.